10 Business Tips to Give Your Start-up a Boost

-Granted, you’ll need to have more details than what is provided below, but the list is a start so you’ll think about what you need to be focusing on.
+Granted, you’ll need to have more details than what is provided below, but the list is a start, so you’ll think about what you need to focus on.

 - Fill a need

-People will pay for things they value, so whatever you choose, make sure it is filling a need for the people you wish to target.
-Keep in mind that it is important that you provide what your customer wants; not just what you think they want.
-You can use Survey Monkey, a free online survey service, to assist you in conducting a poll to make sure you are on the right track.
+People will pay for things they value, so whatever you choose, ensure it fills a need for the people you wish to target.
+Keep in mind that it is important that you provide what your customer wants, not just what you think they want.
+You can use Survey Monkey, a free online survey service, to assist you in conducting a poll to ensure you are on the right track.

 - Do your research

 Study the upsides and downsides of being in the type of business you want to go into.
-Check for the legal, zoning and licensing requirements.
+Check for the legal, zoning, and licensing requirements.
 Also, talk to people who are in a similar business as yours.
-Check with the Small Business Association (SBA) and the Small Business Development Center in your area.
+Check with your area’s Small Business Association (SBA) and Small Business Development Center.
 The Census Bureau also has a wealth of information when starting up a business.

 - It will not be easy

-Success takes time and a constant effort.
+Success takes time and constant effort.
 So, have the patience and tenacity to continue when the going gets tough… because it will.
 Understand that growing your business will be a process.
-Be honest with yourself about how much time, effort and money you are willing to invest.
+Be honest with yourself about how much time, effort, and money you are willing to invest.

 - Know your competition

-One trick is to find out the ways in which they are underserving customers and use that information as an advantage to gain more clients for yourself.
-Do not do yourself a disservice by thinking that you do NOT have to be one step ahead of your competitors.
+One trick is to find out how they are underserving customers and use that information as an advantage to gain more clients for yourself.
+Do not do yourself a disservice by thinking you do NOT have to be one step ahead of your competitors.

 - Write a business plan

-You’ll literally be lost without this plan, so make sure you have one properly written before you make any move on your business idea.
+You’ll be lost without this plan, so make sure you have one properly written before you make any move on your business idea.
 A business plan gives you direction.
-And if soliciting funds from a bank, this business plan can be the deciding factor in whether your request is declined or granted.
+If soliciting funds from a bank, this business plan can decide whether your request is declined or granted.

 - Avoid debts

-No matter how small your business is you still will need money to grow it.
-It takes money to make money and you are going to have to make some commitment as to how you are going to spend your finances.
-How you manage your personal money may not be much different than how you handle your finances.
+No matter how small your business is, you still will need money to grow it.
+It takes money to make money, and you will have to make some commitments as to how you will spend your finances.
+How you manage your personal money may differ greatly from how you handle your finances.

 - Customers come first

 Your customers are your business.
 You can’t have a business without customers.
-You have to be good at identifying who they are, what they want and how to keep them as a customer.
+You have to be good at identifying who they are, what they want, and how to keep them as a customer.
 Also, note that everyone is not your customer.
-You are not going to please everyone, so know when to let a customer go.
+You will not please everyone, so know when to let a customer go.